Plans for a Costco store in Lowell called off, at least for now

 Plans submitted to the city for the site show the proposed warehouse would have covered 160,979 square feet with 827 parking spaces.

-The closest existing Costco stores to Northwest Arkansas are in Springfield, Mo., and Tulsa, Okla., according to the chain's store locator website.
+The closest existing Costco stores to Northwest Arkansas are in Springfield, Mo., and Tulsa according to the chain's store locator website.
 The Lowell store would be Costco's second in Arkansas.
 The Costco location in Little Rock was announced in 2020 and opened in July 2021.

-The members-only retailer competes with Bentonville-based Walmart's Sam's Club stores.
+The members-only retailer competes with Sam's Club stores.
 Costco reported net sales of $222.7 billion in 2022, according to the company's annual report, a 16% increase from 2021.
 Reported net income was $5.8 billion, an increase of 17% from the previous year.
-The company also reported $4.2 billion in membership fees, a 9% year-to-year increase.

 The chain has 847 locations worldwide, including 583 in the United States and Puerto Rico, according to the report.